strategineer/personal-website/content/books/9780252016929/index.md

   year: '1990'
 slug: '9780252016929'
 star_rating: 5
-title: Across The Wounded Galaxies - Interviews With Contemporary American Science Fiction Writers
+title: Across The Wounded Galaxies
 ---

 Interviews with a bunch of science fiction writers.
 It's great if you're interested in getting to know your favorite author's perspective or if you're interested in getting recommendations from them.